Japan quake brings back memories of deadly 2011 tsunami

 Earthquakes are common in Japan, one of the world’s most seismically active areas, and Japan accounts for about 20% of the world’s earthquakes of magnitude 6 or greater.

-Reporting by Sakura Murakami and Issei Kato in Iwaki; Additional reporting by Ritsuko Ando and Elaine Lies; Writing by Elaine Lies
+Reporting by Sakura Murakami and Issei Kato in Iwaki; Additional reporting by Ritsuko Ando, Elaine Lies, Maki Shiraki and Eimi Yamamitsu in Tokyo ; Writing by Elaine Lies

 Our Standards: The Thomson Reuters Trust Principles.